-USE PERMITTED IH

-COMMERCIAL TERMITTED

-Health and Medical C

-INSTITUTIONAL

-Environmental R Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
-Large residential properties may be rezoned to Institutional - Nature Preserve (IN) by Conditional Luse, subject to the following restrictions: On lots of minimum 25 contiguous acres with frontages on primary, secondary and ortertiary streets, permitted uses are: Preservation, management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawn to dusk only, provided a conservation easement for the estate preservation and/or enhancement of a historic structure, including the adaptive reuse of the historic resource and existing associated structures for historical, environmental, horticultural, cultural, arts, genealogical and musical purposes, provided a guarantee for the permanent preservation of the principal historic structure is provided.
-AbsentanapprovedCampusPlanthatcomplieswithsection"155-5.1Permitted Uses", and "Table 5.2 Uses for Institution" permitted uses are further restricted as follows: The adaptive reuse of the principal historic structures and accessory structures may include facilities with associated offices, subject to: The number of employees working within the structures is limited to one person per 500 square feet of floor area dedicated to the use, not including the employees employed for the preservation, management and enhancement of the property.
-On-site parkingshallbeprovidedasspecifiedin"Article8:Parking Standards".
+USE PERMITTED IE RESIDENTIAL Student Housing R Student homes shall only be permitted, subject to the following restrictions: • A maximum of three students per dwelling is permitted • A maximum of one student per bedroom in any dwelling unit.
+INSTITUTIONAL INSTITUTIONAL Environmental R Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
+On lots of minimum 25 contiguous acres with frontages on primary, secondary and/ or tertiary streets, permitted uses are: Preservation, management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawn to dusk only, provided a conservation easement for the estate preservation lot is approved and recorded by the Township.
+The preservation and/or enhancement of a historic structure, including the adaptive reuse of the historic resource and existing associated structures for historical, environmental, horticultural, cultural, arts, genealogical and musical purposes, provided a guarantee for the permanent preservation of the principal historic structure is provided.
+AbsentanapprovedCampusPlanthatcomplieswithsection"155-5.1PermittedUses", and "Table 5.2 Uses for Institution" permitted uses are further restricted as follows: The adaptive reuse of the principal historic structures and accessory structures may include facilities with associated offices, subject to: The number of employees working within the structures is limited to one person per 500 square feet of floor area dedicated to the use, not including the employees employed for the preservation, management and enhancement of the property.
+On-siteparkingshallbeprovidedasspecifiedin"Article8:ParkingStandards".
 Educational events for the general public, subject to: A maximum of 125 daily visitors permitted.
-On-site parking, including visitor parking shall be provided as specified in "Article8:Parking Standards".
+On-site parking, including visitors parking shall be provided as specified in "Article8:Parking Standards".
 Outdoor events with outdoor amplified music, such as special exhibits, fairs, galas, retreats and performances, subject to: A maximum of 12 events per year.
-The event hours are limited to between 9:00 a.m. and 9:
+The event hours are limited to between 9:00 a.m. and 9:00 p.m., Sunday through Thursday, and 9:00 a.m. and 11:00 p.m., Friday and Saturd than 100 feet away from any property line.
+If temporary parking cannot be accommodated on lawn areas on the lot, an off-site parking location shall be provided from an onesidental property along with a shuttle service to shuttle attendees to and from the event.
+A maximum of two apartment dwelling units are permitted in each historic structure existing on the date the property was placed on the Historic Inventory.
+Use of the apartment dwelling units is limited to employees, caretakers or advisors to the entity(ies) using the property for its permitted purposes.